PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 public function transferPrices($product, $prices)
 ```

-If you have some php code using the function `transferPrices()`, when the function changes, any code that was working previously will now crash with following error message:
+If a module uses the function `transferPrices()`, when the function changes, the module that was working previously will now crash with following error message:
 ```php
 PHP Fatal error:  Uncaught ArgumentCountError: Too few arguments to function transferPrices(), 1 passed and exactly 2 expected
 ```

 So this is what a Breaking Change is: a change in the code that, when introduced into the software, might break some tools, modules, themes, whatever that is running PrestaShop Core code.

-So when a BC break is introduced, what happens quick is that we get angry bug reports like "my code, that was working with previous version, is broken when I run it with the new version !" start piling up in GitHub!
+So when a BC break is introduced, what happens quick is that we get lot of angry bug reports like "my code, that was working with previous version, is broken when I run it with the new version !" in GitHub!

 ## SemVer